-Not surprisingly, those subjects who spent more time online, as shown by the higher score of the “time spent online”, “social withdrawal”, “abstraction from reality”, and “addiction to social network” factors had a higher BMI.
-Therefore, the excessive use of the Internet can be considered another factor increasing sedentary behaviours[49] that may be particularly risky in drug addicts, subjects already exposed to different medical diseases[50].
-Reduced sleeping time and disrupted circadian rhythms due to PIU are other factors that may increase the probability of metabolic, medical and psychiatric disorders[11,16,51], as well as of disruption of work, family, social or school performances[52,53].
+Not surprisingly, those subjects who spent more time online, as shown by the higher score of the “time spent online”, “social withdrawal”, “abstraction from reality”, and “addiction to social network” factors, had a higher BMI.
+Therefore, the excessive use of the Internet can be considered another factor that increases sedentary behaviors[49], and it may be particularly risky in drug addicts, subjects already exposed to different medical diseases[50].
+Reduced sleeping time and disrupted circadian rhythms due to PIU are other factors that may increase the probability of metabolic, medical, and psychiatric disorders[11,16,51] as well as the disruption of work, family, social, or school performance[52,53].

-Finally, the majority (15 out of the total 17) of cocaine users were also pathological gamblers (mainly online gamers), and showed a significantly higher score at the “ludopathy” factor: This would suggest a specific vulnerability of drug addicts to other kinds of addictions, especially if they use stimulants rather than sedative drugs[43].
-Our study has some limitations that should be acknowledged: The QUNT questionnaire was not validated, although this is quite common in studies in this field[12,40-42].
+Finally, the majority (15 out of the total 17) of cocaine users were also pathological gamblers (mainly online gamers), and showed a significantly higher score at the “ludopathy” factor.
+This would suggest a specific vulnerability of drug addicts to other kinds of addictions, especially if they use stimulants rather than sedative drugs[43].
+Our study has some limitations that should be acknowledged.
+The QUNT questionnaire was not validated, although this is quite common in studies in this field[12,40-42].
 The prevalence of PIU was inferred from one item only, but it was a corollary of the main objective of the study exploring primarily the characteristics of Internet use.
-Similarly, no information was gathered on emotional distress or disturbed behaviours that are currently under investigation.
+Similarly, no information was gathered on emotional distress or disturbed behaviors that are currently under investigation.

-Taken together, our results suggest that the excessive use of internet through smartphones is very common in drug addicts as shown by their time spent online, and that PIU is very common in these individuals, especially in those taking cocaine and cannabis.
-The relationship between time spent online (and related sedentary lifestyle) and BMI would suggest that Internet use might be one of the factors at the basis of increasing weight gain and obesity amongst adolescents and young adults worldwide[49,54].
-Our findings would suggest specific vulnerability of drug addicts, mainly if they use stimulants rather than sedative compounds, not only to other kinds of pharmacological but also to behavioural addictions, such as PIU or pathological gaming.
-Prevention of addictions should take into consideration the novel, and still poorly unexplored, the domain of behavioural addictions and especially of PIU that nowadays represents a worldwide epidemic[12,54-56].
+Taken together, our results suggest that the excessive use of Internet through smartphones is very common in drug addicts, as shown by their time spent online, and that PIU is very common in these individuals, especially in those taking cocaine and cannabis.
+The relationship between time spent online (and related sedentary lifestyle) and BMI would suggest that Internet use might be a contributing factor for increased weight gain and obesity amongst adolescents and young adults worldwide[49,54].
+Our findings would suggest specific vulnerability of drug addicts, mainly if they use stimulants rather than sedative compounds, not only to other kinds of pharmacologicals but also to behavioral addictions, such as PIU or pathological gaming.
+Prevention of addictions should take into consideration the novel, and still poorly unexplored, domain of behavioral addictions and especially of PIU that today represents a worldwide epidemic[12,54-56].

 ARTICLE HIGHLIGHTS